 Microsoft Brings Extensions to Edge for Android

-With reference to different sources, it was found that Microsoft Edge is set to unleash the power of extensions for Android users.
+Concerning different sources, it was found that Microsoft Edge is set to unleash the power of extensions for Android users.
 However, the exact launch date is yet to be officially announced, but the feature is rolling out in beta behind Edge version 123.
-Notably, public availability will be expected in late February, and the stable version will be on March 24.
+Notably, public availability is expected in late February, and the stable version will be on March 24.
 Meanwhile, extension support for the Edge Android app is around the corner.

 Talking about extension support, at present, as evident, ad blockers, password managers, grammar checkers, shopping assistants, language translators, and video downloaders are some extensions supported.
-Alongside, you will be hands-on with a few developer tools like web inspectors, code editors, debugging tools, and other useful resources.
-Touching a point over this addition, your mobile browsing experience would be transformed with extensions.
+Alongside, you will be hands-on with a few developer tools, like web inspectors, code editors, debugging tools, and other useful resources.
+Touching a point about this addition, your mobile browsing experience would be transformed with extensions.

 Benefits of Using Extensions on the Edge for Android

-• Ease in research with side-loaded tools like Grammar Check, Translator, or something
+- Ease of research with side-loaded tools like Grammar Checker, Translator, or something

-• Stay organised with a bookmark and note-taking extension.
+- Stay organized with a bookmark and note-taking extension.

-Here’s how to use extension on Microsoft Edge for Android:
+Here’s how to use the extension in Microsoft Edge for Android:

 The feature is currently hidden and has been made available in Microsoft Edge Canary.
 Also, there are a limited number of extensions available at this time.
 If you want to test the extension on Microsoft, here are the instructions: